 - Corneal cells

-Autogenous MSCs & Autologous MSC’s
+Autogenous MSCs & Autologous MSCs

 Autogenous MSCs are typically derived from a patient’s own bone marrow or fat.
-Current scientific evidence supports the greatest benefit with stem cells extracted from bone marrow aspirate concentrate (BMAC), making it doctors’ preferred option for treatment and regeneration.
+Current scientific evidence supports the greatest benefit of stem cells extracted from bone marrow aspirate concentrate (BMAC), making it doctors’ preferred option for treatment and regeneration.
 On the other hand, additional stem cell research into functionalities, regenerative capacities as well as alleviating pain associated with those sources of MSCs is currently underway.

 MSCs have been shown to promote regeneration and wound healing, as well as combat inflammation.
-In fact, MSCs have been found to improve outcomes in a wide variety of chronic diseases, including: osteoarthritis, multiple sclerosis, rheumatoid arthritis and spinal cord injury.
+In fact, MSCs have been found to improve outcomes in a wide variety of chronic diseases, including osteoarthritis, multiple sclerosis, rheumatoid arthritis, and spinal cord injury.

 Allogeneic MSCs